-- 38. Following its approval, the policy will be implemented in two phases: - The first phase will be defined in a detailed implementation plan, which will be prepared as soon as the policy is approved.
-The plan will cover a period of two to three years and will include activities and a related budget for the design and testing of procedures and guidance for scaling up the new indirect contract modalities, the development and testing of a digital traceability system, strengthening of the capacities of WFP staff and partners in adopting the new procedures and systems, and enhanced engagement with local partners. - > The second phase will entail the dissemination and consolidation of the procedures, tools and systems tested in the first phase, enabling more efficient and effective local procurement throughout WFP.
+- 34. Following its approval, the policy will be implemented in two phases: - i) The first phase will be defined in a detailed implementation plan, which will be prepared as soon as the policy is approved.
+The plan will cover a period of two years and will include activities and a related budget for the design and testing of procedures and guidance for scaling up the new indirect contract modalities, the development and testing of a digital traceability system, strengthening of the capacities of WFP staff and partners in adopting the new procedures and systems, and enhanced engagement with local partners.
+During this phase, parallel activities will include a review of the IPP calculation method and a potential review of relevant guidelines and manuals in light of this policy. - ii) The second phase will entail the dissemination and consolidation of the procedures, tools and systems tested in the first phase, enabling more efficient and effective local and regional food procurement throughout WFP.